WinstonN/magento_fabric_deploy/README.md

 Installation Instructions
 -------------------------
-1. Install fabric on your laptop or local machine on ubuntu so : sudo apt-get install fabric
+1. Install fabric on your laptop or local machine on ubuntu : sudo apt-get install fabric
 2. Download and configure the fabfile.py with your settings
 3. run fab -A -R [role/host] [command]